Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 - This de-animation will also often occur in words said often and quickly -- i.e. pronouns

 ### Infixes
 Infixes typically follow the stressed syllable in a word.
 However, if the stressed syllable is last, they precede it, and if it is first, they follow it.
 They do not change stress patterns, and many tend to be very short CV constructions.
+In a single-syllable word, they typically go after the word as a suffix.

 Multiple infixation is also possible, and is a more complex process.
 Since one word may, at any time, desire to have multiple infixes, there are two ways to handle this
 - analytic -- removing the newest / least core infix and using it as a modifier.
 However, this is often an unnatural construction characteristic of non-native speech, though it is technically grammatical.